gemini-hlsw/itac/README.md

 ```

 - `common.yaml` contains configuration that applies to all queues and is unlikely to change much.
 You will need to edit this file to specify shutdown times and partner contact emails.
 The rest is probably ok.
-- `edits.yaml` contains edits to proposals that you will make in the process of constructing your queue.
-We will revisit this later.
 - `email_templates/` contains the default email templates which are used to generate emails that are sent to partners and PIs.
 You can change these if you wish (and if you do, let us know so we can change the defaults) but they're probably ok.
 - `gn-queue.yaml` and `gs-queue.yaml` specify site-specific queue configurations.
 The most important part here is `hours` which specifies per-partner hours in bands 1, 2, and 3.
 Remaining configuration is probably ok.
 - `gn-rollovers.yaml` and `gn-rollovers.yaml` contain rollover reports fetched from the ODBs at GN and GS.
 You may wish to adjust the times here.
 To re-fetch a rollover report you can say `itac --force rollover --south` (or `--north`).
 Note that you must have an internal or VPN connection to do this.
 - `proposals/` is where your proposal XML files (from Jared's system) need to go.
+- `edits/` is where you define edits that are applied to the XML files as they are read.

 ### Get Help